Bayesian Transfer Learning for Enhanced Estimation and Inference: Theoretical properties

-\begin{corollary} Using the notation from Theorem \ref{thm2}, if we take $r=0$, then $r\in \mathcal{A}$, and condition (\ref{eqn:extra-cond}) becomes since the weights $\eta_1^*,\ldots,\eta_K^*$ determine $\widetilde{\bomega}$.
-Then the contraction rate can be expressed as If we take $\eta^*=0$, then condition (\ref{eqn:cond}) becomes and the corresponding contraction rate is $\sqrt{s\log p/n_0}$.
-Thus, under condition (\ref{eqn:cond2}), the worst-case contraction error rate is the same as if no sources were used, i.e., target-only horseshoe. \end{corollary}
+and the corresponding contraction rate is $\sqrt{s\log p/n}$.
+Thus, under condition (\ref{eqn:cond2}), the worst-case contraction error rate is the same as if no sources were used, i.e., target-only HS. \end{corollary}

 \begin{remark} Corollary~\ref{cor2} highlights the role of weights $\eta_1^*, \ldots, \eta_K^*$ in determining how the sources contribute to the contraction rate.
 When $r = 0$, the effective sparsity $s(\eta^*)$ reflects the overlap between the true support of $\bbeta^*$ and the combined source information.
 A smaller $s(\eta^*)$ results in a faster contraction rate, showing the benefit of well-aligned sources.
-In the worst-case scenario where $\eta^* = 0$, i.e., no contribution from sources, the contraction rate reduces to the baseline $\sqrt{s \log p / n_0}$ (\cite{song2023nearly}), equivalent to not using source information in the target-only estimate.
-This shows the robustness of TRADER by leveraging informative sources when available but not degrading when sources are unhelpful. \end{remark}
+In the worst-case scenario where $\eta^* = 0$, i.e., no contribution from sources, the contraction rate reduces to the baseline $\sqrt{s \log p / n}$ \citep{song2023nearly}, equivalent to not using source information in the target-only estimate. \end{remark}